Quick Answer

 For an AI agent, a new deployment can be technically healthy while behaviorally regressed.
 Our AI canary process: deploy to 5% of traffic, run behavioral health monitoring for 24-48 hours, compare fallback trigger rate and task completion rate against baseline.
 Promote to 100% only if behavioral metrics are within 5% of baseline.

-No errors + behavioral metrics match baseline within threshold
+| Canary success criteria | No errors, normal latency | No errors + behavioral metrics match baseline within threshold |

-Error rate spike OR behavioral regression
+| Rollback trigger | Error rate spike | Error rate spike OR behavioral regression |

-Full LLM trace: prompt, completion, token count, confidence, model version
+| Compliance logging | Request/response logs | Full LLM trace: prompt, completion, token count, confidence, model version |

 For clients in the EU, the EU AI Act's full requirements are in effect as of August 2026.
 High-risk AI systems must maintain audit logs of every AI decision with sufficient context to reconstruct and review it, technical documentation of the model and training data, and human oversight mechanisms.
 For German manufacturing clients, Singapore FinTech clients (MAS AI governance), and US healthcare clients (HIPAA), the specific logging fields differ -- but the principle is the same: your CI/CD pipeline must produce traceable records of AI decision-making.